 threat.category), it should be run on a service with

-threat.category indexed at least at the
+threat.category indexed at the

 IndexKeys level (the operators